 Arm Serial Wire Debug Port (SW-DP) is provided as a two wire interface.
 On the STM32F030, the functionality is activated at reset on two pins (PA13=SWCLK, PA14=SWDIO).
 Most boards available online have pre-soldered pins for Vcc=3.3V, Gnd, SWCLK and SWDIO.

 ST-Link is an in-circuit debugger/programmer for the STM8 and STM32 chipsets.
 There are three versions of the product as well as mini versions.
+STM32 Discovery and Nucleo boards have an onboard ST-Link v2.
 I am using ST-Link v2 mini clones.
 For simple use cases, the ST-Link can provide power to the board to flash or test.

 Roadtesting the Bootstrap

-First we activate the connection in the utility.
+First we activate the connection in the programmer.

-Then load the bootstrap code.
+Then program and verify the bootstrap code.
 Either binary, Intel hex or Motorola S rec format are supported.
 Our Makefile as rules for binary and Intel hex, objcopy also support Motorola S record as an output format.
 Last build produced boot.hex.